JetBrains/intellij-platform-gradle-plugin/README.md

 Contributing tips:

-You can debug the source code of gradle-intellij-plugin (e.g. put breakpoints there), if you add a reference to your local copy into `settings.gradle` of your IntelliJ plugin:
+You can debug the source code of gradle-intellij-plugin (e.g. put breakpoints there) if you add a reference to your local copy into `settings.gradle` of your IntelliJ plugin:

 ```groovy
 includeBuild '/path/to/gradle-intellij-plugin'
 ```

-After adding the above reference, gradle-intellij-plugin sources should appear in your IntelliJ plugin Project view, and you can edit and debug them in a standard way.

 # License